haimgr/iOS-Multi-Picker/README.md

 - Upgraded to Swift 5.
 - Selection is indicated by array of indices, instead of array of strings.
+- Text alignment of options is natural instead of left.
+(Why was it left?)

 -----
 -----